nyreehinton/content-ops-starter/content/pages/blog/technical-analysis.md

   self:
     flexDirection: col
 ---
- Technical Analysis of Tesla Odometer Manipulation: Data Sources, Equations, and Findings
+# Technical Analysis of Tesla Odometer : Data Sources, Equations, and Findings

-Introduction: Applying Technical Analysis to a Tesla Model Y
+## Introduction: Applying Technical Analysis to a Tesla Model Y

 With the theoretical foundation established regarding Tesla’s software-driven odometer calculations, the next step is to implement a rigorous technical analysis using real-world data sources from a subject vehicle: a 2020 Tesla Model Y.

 This section details the methods, data sources, equations, and key findings used to analyze whether the odometer readings accurately reflect physical distance traveled or if they were inflated based on energy efficiency manipulations.

-1\.
-Data Sources and Collection Process
+### 1. Data Sources and Collection Process

 The analysis relies on multiple independent data sources to cross-validate the mileage recorded by the Tesla Model Y. These data sources include:

-A. Tesla’s In-Car Data Logs
+#### A. Tesla’s In-Car Data Logs

 Tesla vehicles store various logs locally, including: